Shanghai Museum of Traditional Chinese Medicine

 The Acupuncture, Moxibustion & Massage Hall of Shanghai Museum of Traditional Chinese Medicine has treasures on display -- the officials’ names who compiled the Golden Mirror of Medical Master during the reign of Emperor Qianlong of the Qing Dynasty, the famous bronze figures of acupuncture and moxibustion cast in 1744, Stone Age medical appliance - stone needle, Bronze Figures of Ming Tang Diagram engraved in 1665, acupuncture and moxibustion and massage apparatus, etc., revealing the development course and medical achievements of acupuncture and moxibustion and massage in China.

-If you’re interested in TCM and want to experience the TCM diagnosis and treatment such as acupuncture, moxibustion & massage, contact us right now to tailor-make for yourself a Traditional Chinese Medicine culture tour.
+If you’re interested in the Five TCM Therapies and want to experience the TCM diagnosis and treatment such as acupuncture, moxibustion & massage, contact us right now to tailor-make for yourself a Traditional Chinese Medicine culture tour.

 • Shanghai Museum